richafnu/Viva/Viva/engage/work-with-external-networks-and-entra.md

 Viva Engage legacy external networks require alignment to Microsoft Entra to operate in M365 Native Mode.
 Customers benefit from the full suite of Microsoft Security and Compliance features.

 As of April 2025, nearly all customer organizations with significant Viva Engage networks observe the Native mode standard.
-Any remaining customers have until June 1st 2025 to complete the alignment of their external networks to Microsoft Entra.
+Any remaining customers have until June 1, 2025 to complete the alignment of their external networks to Microsoft Entra.
 Use the following procedures to develop your new external network and to migrate data from their existing external network.

 ## Three-Phase external networks configuration

-The updated external network process has three phases as illustrated below:
+The updated external network process has three phases:

 :::image type="content" source="../media/engage/admin/config-and-connect-1.png" alt-text="High-level steps for external network conversion.":::